Numerical method for scattering problems in periodic waveguides: Floquet-Bloch theory and quasi-periodic problems

-For any $z\in US$, it could be written as $\exp(\i\alpha)$ for an $\alpha\in(-\pi,\pi]$.
-For any fixed $\alpha$, there is a series of eigenvalues of $-q^{-1}\Delta$ that tends to infinity in the space $H^1_{\exp(\i\alpha)}(\Omega_0)$.
-From \cite{Kuchm1993}, we can rearrange the eigenvalues in a proper way, such that they lie on a series of analytic functions $\mu_n(\alpha)$.
-Note that these analytic functions are not constants (see \cite{Sobol2002,Susli2002}).
-The graph of $(\alpha,\mu_n(\alpha))$ is called the dispersion diagram.
-We give two different examples of dispersion diagrams: \begin{enumerate} \item Example 1. $q=1$ is a constant function in $\Omega$, and its dispersion diagram is shown in Figure \ref{fig:dd} (left).
-The relationship between the quasi-periodic parameter $\alpha$ and the eigenvalue could be obtained analytically:
+For any fixed $n\in\N$, the graph $\{(\alpha,\mu_n(\alpha)):\,\alpha\in(-\pi,\pi]\}$ is called a dispersion curve, and all dispersion curves compose a dispersion diagram.
+Following \cite{Ehrhardt2009a,Ehrhardt2009}, we first show the dispersion diagrams for two different examples: \begin{enumerate} \item Example 1. $q=1$ is a constant function, and its dispersion diagram is shown in Figure \ref{fig:dd} (left).
+The dispersion curve is given analytically:

-\item Example 2. $q=9$ in a disk with center $(0,0.5)$ and radius $0.3$ and $q=1$ outside the disk.
-As the functions $\mu_n$ could not be obtained analytically, the eigenvalues are computed by the finite element method based on regular triangle meshes in the periodic cell $\Omega_0$ with the largest mesh size $0.005$. \end{enumerate}